spot-p/Text-EGM/README.md

-#Reproduction of Results from [Interpretation of Intracardiac Electrograms Through Textual Representations]
+# Reproduction of Results from [Interpretation of Intracardiac Electrograms Through Textual Representations]

+## Scope of Reproduction: